 4 Stretches for Better Jiu Jitsu

 The following stretches should be performed after warming up before training, after training before you totally cool down, or as a separate recovery session.
 You should always perform a few minutes of light cardio or movement before doing these stretches, even if you are just doing a stretch or recovery day.
+For maximum effectiveness, consider adding in a post-roll recovery supplement into your routine as well.

 Hip-flexor lunge stretch